SpectoLabs/hoverfly/docs/pages/keyconcepts/capturedtraffic.rst

     The reason headers are not included in the match is because they can vary depending on the client.

 This one-to-one matching strategy is extremely fast, but in some cases you may want Hoverfly to return a single response for more than one request.
 This is possible using :ref:`templates`.

+.. todo:: Delete this page when rewritten into simulations as Request Matchers and Responses